 "This is an easy beginner trail that is 1.2 metres wide that climbs at 3 - 5 % from the Chief Isadore Trail to the Kettle Lake parking lot.
 The lower part of the trail can also be linked with Elephant Run to make a nice 3.8 km beginner loop.This makes for a great first ever downhill run.
 This trail is also a part of the Cranbrook Great Trail Loop" - Trail Forks

-Padawan is a great mountain bike trail for novice riders |
+Padawan is a great mountain bike trail for novice riders (and you get to ride down this hill!) |

 Lake Fun and Paddling around Kimberley

 St Mary's Lake is the closest option and is just up the road from the Kimberley Riverside Campground.
 It is a large lake and a beautiful destination for paddling on a calm day.
-Watch the wind before you head out too far into the middle of the lake.)
+Watch the wind before you head out too far into the middle of the lake.

 There are lakeside picnic sites as well, but the beach area is rocky and there is no sand.
 The water is also pretty chilly so this is not really a "swimming lake."